nehatambe/Multivariate-Time-Series-Classification/README.md

 ## Running / Development

 * Update 'train_file_path', 'test_file_path' variables from the script 'data-processing-list.py' with train and test file path.
-* Go to TimeSeriesClassification folder.
 * Run following command to preprocess data.
     ``python data-processing-list.py
     ``
 * Update 'train_file_path' and 'tree_file_path' variables from the script 'extract-shapelet.py' with train, tree(Intermediate file) file path.
 Also, update the path to 'ShapeletTest.dll'.
-* You can also update parameters - minLen, maxLen, stepSize, noOfClasses.
+* You can also update the parameters - minLen, maxLen, stepSize, noOfClasses.
 * Run following command to extract shapelets from the train dataset data.
     ``python extract-shapelet.py
     ``